aydindemircioglu/RcppShark/cran-comments.md

-## Submission
+## Resubmission
-This is a new submission.
+This is a resubmission.
 In this version I have:

-* The package is larger than usual, as it contains the whole Shark machine learning library.
-Shark is programmed in C++/Boost and contains hundred of classes and methods.
+* Replace all "unsigned long long" with size_t to avoid "warning: 'long long' is a C++11 extension [-Wc++11-long-long]".
+Note that this code is part of the underlying Shark library, and actually should be handled by the Shark community.

 ## Test environments

 * local ubuntu 15.10 alpha2 install (64bit), R 3.2.2 RC r68609
 * win-builder (devel and release)
 * virtual sun os 11 (32bit) R 3.1.1